yukio708/gfarm-http-gateway/server/README.md

 ### SASL/PLAIN (Username/Password) Login Form

-To support SASL/PLAIN authentication, provide a form that posts to `./login_passwd` with fields named `username` and `password`, e.g.:
+To support Gfarm SASL/PLAIN authentication (only available if it is enabled on the Gfarm server), provide a form that posts to `./login_passwd` with fields named `username` and `password`, e.g.:

 ```html
 <form action="./login_passwd" method="post">